 October 24th, 2013

-Show Me a SignPreserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+Show Me a SignPreserve Infrastructure, by Catherine Higgins.

 The new Outdoor Advertising Control Map is improving government transparency and boosting efficiency at UDOT.